-For whatever reason, be it a communication error, a time management issue or just the thought that there are other more important tasks to complete, many nonprofits forget or fail to timely file their Form 990 tax return.
+Filing a late Form 990 is not an uncommon occurrence.
+For whatever reason, be it a communication error, a time management issue, or just the thought that there are other more important tasks to complete, many nonprofits file late Form 990 tax returns.
 This may seem like a simple mistake that will be easily remedied; however, this is not always the case.
-Penalties for failure to file the Form 990 can be steep – as much as $50,000 for organizations with revenues over $1 million and $10,000 for organizations with revenues below $1 million.
+Penalties for a late Form 990 can be steep – as much as $50,000 for organizations with revenues over $1 million and $10,000 for organizations with revenues below $1 million.

 Penalties are based on the organization’s gross receipts.
 If an organization whose gross receipts are less than $1,000,000 for its tax year files its Form 990 after the due date (including any extensions), and the organization doesn’t provide reasonable cause for the late filing, the IRS will impose a penalty of $20 per day for each day the return is late.
 The maximum penalty is $10,000, or 5 percent of the organization’s gross receipts, whichever is less.
 For organizations with gross receipts in excess of $1,000,000, the penalty increases to $100 per day, up to a maximum of $50,000.